 The adoption service works closely with other children and young people's teams to keep current information on the children who are likely to need adoptive families.
 This is used to inform recruitment.
 Family finding can start before a formal plan of adoption has been made, for example, pre-birth for children who may benefit from a fostering for adoption placement.
-The adoption service offers advice to other teams and can attend permanency planning meetings.
+The adoption service offers advice to other teams and a representative of the service attends permanency planning meetings when adoption is being considered as the plan.